Bl4Cc4t/GoodTwitter2/doc/firefox-csp.md

 ### End
 - Now you can restart your browser, that should remove any cached content.
-- Everything should work now, without being exposed!
+- Everything should work now, without you being exposed!

 Thank you for using GoodTwitter 2!